 As a result, the latest Mint lacks the intimacy of the first Mint and the majesty of the second and third edifices.
 It is white, boxy, and nearly windowless.
 Upon entering the present Mint, one must place purses, bags, and backpacks on an airport-like conveyor belt for x-ray examination.
 A sign warns that no videotaping or cameras are allowed.
 An escalator leads to a long hallway with interior plate-glass windows on one side and a display built into the wall along the other.
 On your self-guided tour, you look down at the various operations taking place.
 Signs on the work floor clearly identify the processes — Bonding, Blanking, Annealing, Riddling, Upsetting, Striking, Inspecting, Counting, and Bagging.
 Flames shoot out from the tops of the annealing furnaces where the coins are heated.
 Countless shiny dimes pour from coining presses into overflowing containers.
 Forklifts heavy with copper profiles of Abraham Lincoln plod toward vaults.
 There are frequent signs telling you not to touch the glass.
 Nonetheless, kids and adults alike press their noses excitedly onto the window to gasp at the scene below.
 By pressing buttons along the way, recorded information details what is going on.

-There is also one for George Foster Robinson, whose story deserves to be told.
-He was a wounded Civil War soldier assigned to protect Lincoln's Secretary of State William Seward (the man who negotiated the purchase of Alaska) in 1865.
+There is also one for George Foster Robinson, a Civil War soldier assigned to protect Lincoln's Secretary of State William Seward.
 On the fateful night Lincoln was assassinated, Seward was also targeted for assassination.
 Lewis Powell broke into the Secretary's quarters and rushed in on the sleeping Seward.
 Robinson interceded and though stabbed numerous times, managed to thwart the assailant and save Seward's life.

 The Philadelphia mint also produces Bronze Stars and Purple Hearts awarded to military heroes.